rafalp/Misago/dev-docs/plugins/hooks/check-start-thread-poll-permission-hook.md

     ...
 ```

-A standard Misago function used to check if the user has permission to start a poll in a thread.
+Misago function used to check if the user has permission to start a poll in a thread.
 Raises Django's `PermissionDenied` exception with an error message if the user lacks permission.

 ### Arguments